 King's is committed to supporting, promoting and using Fairtrade goods.
 Co-signed with KCLSU, our Fairtrade Policy ensures that we buy and serve Fairtrade on campus, promote the positive impacts of Fairtrade, and engage students and staff through our Fairtrade and Sustainable Food Steering Group.

-We were certified as a Fairtrade University in 2017, and in 2018, signed up to take part in the new Fairtrade University Award developed by the Fairtrade Foundation and the National Union of Students.
-We are currently working towards our first audit for the new programme, due to take place in May 2020.
+We were certified as a Fairtrade University in 2017, and in 2018, signed up to take part in the new Fairtrade University Award developed by the Fairtrade Foundation and the National Union of Students/Students Organising for Sustainability UK (SOS-UK).
+We are proud to have been re-certified under the new scheme in 2020, and have earned our second star in 2022.

 To ensure we continually work on and improve our Fairtrade commitment, we have developed a Fairtrade Action Plan, which can be viewed and downloaded here.
 This is updated regularly to reflect changes.
 Annual updates on our progress on Fairtrade can be found in our Environmental Sustainability Reports.

-In 2018-19, we served over 500,000 cups of Fairtrade coffee, tea and hot chocolate at King's, as well as nearly 100,000 Fairtrade baked goods and chocolate.
+In 2020-21, we served over 45,000 cups of Fairtrade coffee, tea and hot chocolate at King's, as well as over 6,000 Fairtrade baked goods and chocolate.
+As outlets reopened in 2021-22, these numbers rose again, with over 200,000 Fairtrade hot drinks sold so far.
 We will continue to monitor this data to show that we are working towards increasing the sale of Fairtrade products on campus.

-We also know that our Fairtrade work is important to students, and have included questions on Fairtrade and sustainable food in a survey all students in King's Residences complete before moving in.
+We also know that our Fairtrade work is important to students, and have included questions on Fairtrade and sustainable food in a 2019 survey all students in King's Residences complete before moving in.
 From this survey, we found out that 61% of the nearly 6,000 students surveyed think buying Fairtrade makes a difference.
 Buying Fairtrade products was also one of the top 5 actions students said they personally support to ensure their food is sourced sustainably, with 38% of respondents saying they buy Fairtrade products.
 This is compared to 87% who reduce the amount of food they waste, 45% who buy locally produced food, and 39% who eat less meat or buy organic food.
 Only 1% of respondents said they don't think there is anything they can do to help ensure food is sourced in a sustainable way.
-These questions were first included in the survey in 2019, and we will continue to include them in our annual survey, enabling us to tailor our projects towards this.

 How to get involved in Fairtrade and ethical trade at King's